-Our results of operations and cash flows are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Canadian dollar, Australian dollar, Euro, British Pound, Japanese Yen and Brazilian Real.
+Our results of operations and cash flows are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Canadian dollar, Australian dollar, Euro, British Pound, Japanese Yen, and Brazilian Real.
 The volatility of exchange rates depends on many factors that we cannot forecast with reliable accuracy.
 Although we believe our operating activities act as a natural hedge for a substantial portion of our foreign currency exposure because we typically collect revenues and incur costs in the currency in the location in which we provide our application, our contracts with our customers are long term in nature so it is difficult to predict if our operating activities will provide a natural hedge in the future.
 Additionally, changes in foreign currency exchange rates can affect our financial results due to transaction gains or losses related to revaluing certain current asset and current liability balances that are denominated in currencies other than the functional currency of the entities in which they are recorded.
-For example, for the three months ended October 31, 2017, we recorded a foreign currency loss of \$0.3 million as other expense in our statement of operations grow, we will continue to reasses our approach to manage our risk relating to fluctuations in currency rates.
+For example, for the six months ended January 31, 2018, we recorded a foreign currency loss of \$1.4 million as other expense in our statement of operations due to unfavorable currency exchange rate movement during the six months ended January 31, 2018.
+We expect to continue to experience fluctuations in foreign currency exchange rates.
+As our international operations grow, we will continue to reassess our approach to manage our risk relating to fluctuations in currency rates.